PipedreamHQ/pipedream/docs/docs/quickstart/using-npm-packages/README.md

 })
 ```

-Finally, let's `return` the data from the API to export it from the step (only exported data can be inspected in the builder and be referenced in later workflow steps).
+Finally, `return` the API response to export it from the step (only exported data can be inspected in the builder and be referenced in later workflow steps).
 The data we want to export is in the `data` key of the the `axios` response:

 ```javascript
 return response.data